Beginners usually blame bad seeds when poor harvests happen.

-But in reality, one of the most common reasons gardens struggle is much simpler:
+But the real reasons gardens struggle are much more simpler:

-Let’s look at why overcrowding causes so many problems and how simple spacing fixes can completely change your garden’s success.
+Let’s discuss why overcrowding is a serious problem and how a simple spacing fix, can improve your garden’s success.

 The Common Beginner Planting Mistake